-On August 31, 2021, Governor Newsom signed Assembly Bill 332 and the bill takes effect immediately.
-AB332 adopts new Alternative Management Standards (AMS) for treated wood waste that are codified in Health and Safety Code section 25230.
-As a result of the chaptering of the bill, all treated wood waste variances issued by DTSC since March 2021 are now inoperative and have no further effect.
-The variances are no longer necessary because they have been replaced by the AMS.
-The new AMS are similar to the rules that applied under the variance program, except that no variance is required.
+On August 31, 2021, Governor Newsom signed Assembly Bill 332 which adopts new Alternative Management Standards (AMS) for treated wood waste, codified in Health and Safety Code section 25230.
+As a result, all treated wood waste variances issued by DTSC since March 2021 are now inoperative and have no further effect, as they have been replaced by the AMS.

 Treated Wood Waste (TWW) can only be accepted from addresses within Santa Cruz County including: Unincorporated Santa Cruz County, and the Cities of Capitola, Scotts Valley, Santa Cruz, and Watsonville.

-All deliveries by generators, handlers, and transporters must be accompanied by a completed WASTE MANIFEST FORM.
+All deliveries by generators, handlers, and transporters must be accompanied by a completed Treated Wood Waste Disposal Form.

 All generators, handlers, are transporter are required to deliver TWW to the Buena Vista Landfill Tuesday through Thursday and must hand unload TWW into a bin.
 TWW must be separated from all other waste or the load may rejected.
-CLICK HERE FOR TWW POLICY.
+Click Here for the Policy.

 Residents may be required to provide name, address, and phone number.
 Residents must hand unload TWW into a bin at both the Buena Vista Landfill (no weight limit at the Buena Vista Landfill) and Ben Lomond Transfer Station (up to 500 pounds for Ben Lomond Transfer Station per day) Monday through Saturday.
 TWW must be separated from all other waste or the load may rejected.
-CLICK HERE FOR TWW POLICY.
+Click Here for the Policy.

 TWW acceptance is subject to change at any time.